TylerPhillips-UMSI/slack-Lambda-button/README.md

 ## Development Goals

-**Migrate to Google sheets for button-specific configuration:** Using Google Sheets as a data source for the Lambda function would allow for a dynamic way for end users to change configurations without updating the Lambda function code or config files.
+**Migrate to Google sheets for button-specific configuration:** (planned) This would allow users to dynamically change configurations without updating the Lambda function code or config files.
+**User-Definable Rate Limiting:** Make the rate limit user-definable in the configuration file and not hard-coded to the function.
+**Slack Bot Commands:** Enable a test / setup mode that disregards button presses for a user-definable period.
+This would prevent false alerts from being posted while the buttons are deployed.

+## Credits

+Collaborators on this project include [ChatGPT by OpenAI](https://openai.com).

 ## License